oslabs-beta/KafkaView/README.md

 <br/>

 > [!NOTE]
-> If you would like to use our demo Prometheus server, open kafka-metrics folder and follow steps in the Readme.txt to run our pre-configured kafka cluster.
+> If you would like to demo KafkaView without a prometheus-configured kafka cluster, open kafka-metrics folder and follow steps in the Readme.txt to use our provided setup.

-2. Congrats!
-You can now view metrics!
-Various metrics, such as real-time updates on under replicated partitions and total messages being sent, are available on the first page.
-You can navigate to other metrics by clicking the link at the top of the page.
+1. Congrats!
+You can now explore the Kafka ecosystem!
+You will find a variety of metrics right at your fingertips, including live updates on under-replicated partitions and the total count of messages being transmitted.
+You can navigate to other metrics by clicking the links at the top of the page.

 <br/>
 <img src="src/assets/producerMetrics.gif" width="800" height="400"/>